A dangerous path in politics Catholic priests and Evangelicals are taking to prevent moral decay

 - The rise of priests and pastors caught in sexual scandals and embezzlement leaves a bad taste for unbelievers to know Christ.
 [Superstar pastors]

-- Evangelicals pushed political candidates that divided Christian voters and contributed to the already declining church membership.
+- Evangelicals pushed political candidates that divided Christian voters and contributed to declining church membership.
 [Guardian]

 - The reversal of Roe vs. Wade created more hatred against evangelicals, whose seen as the people responsible for suppressing women’s constitutional rights.
 The reversal is a political victory because it did not completely outlaw abortion.
 [Guardian; Intercept; LA Times]